 RVCA serves all families, regardless of religion, beliefs, or background.

 Our desire is to teach the students to take ownership of their own decisions.
-This encourages a healthy and independent mentality that will stay with the students after they have completed their time at RVCA rather than enabling a dependency on others.
+This encourages a healthy and independent mentality that will stay with the students after they have completed their education at RVCA rather than enabling a dependency on others.

 Is a Residential Boarding School Right for Your Child?